gitrepository/meanapp/README.md

 	yo angular:route movies

 RTB11
-#24 Customizing the Client with the newly created Movies view
+#24 Basic App with Movie MVC.
+Not connected to Service yet.